FreezeWarp/freeze-messenger/README.md

 -   Users have five: one for watched rooms, one for favourite rooms, one for friended users, one for blocked users, and one for groups the user is a member of [todo].
 These will be stored with the rest of the user data where applicable, e.g. in columns on the user table.

 -   Rooms have two: a list of users who are watching the room, and a list of censor words applied to that room.

--   Groups have one: a list of members.

 Result Caches
 -------------